Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Mould Effect (Self-Siphoning Beads) .md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: Ask audience to step back (at least 1m) to avoid being hit and hold the beaker away from your body.
+If standing elevated  to demonstrate then ask audience to stand back further.
 Do NOT carry out in a crowded space.
 Make sure audience is paying attention.
 Pick up the beads yourself after it finishes, do not let children play with it.

 In case of injury, call a first aider.